-- The Danville Heritage Commission shall consist of five (5) members.
-The Board of Selectmen shall designate a member of the Board of Selectmen as a voting member of the Heritage Commission representing the Board of Selectmen as required by RSA 673:4 II and 673:4-a II.
-The term of the Selectmen's member on the Heritage Commission shall be concurrent with his or her term as Selectman as provided in said statute.
-The four (4) remaining Heritage Commission members shall be appointed by the Board of Selectmen as authorized by RSA 673:4.
-The term of each appointed member shall be three years (RSA 673:4-a). - 2) Alternates: Up to three alternate members of the Heritage Commission may be appointed by the Board of Selectmen.
-The term for an alternate member shall be three (3) years, the same as regular members.

-- 3) In determining each member's qualifications, the appointing authority shall take into consideration the appointee's demonstrated interest and ability to understand, appreciate and promote the purpose of the Heritage Commission (RSA 673:4-a II). - 4) Heritage Commission terms, removal of members and filling of vacancies shall conform to RSA 673.13 and 673.12 respectively. - 5) Each newly appointed or re-appointed member shall be sworn in and take an oath of office as required by RSA 42:1. - 6) Heritage Commission members may serve on any other Danville boards or commissions, provided that such multiple membership does not result in two Heritage Commission members serving on the same board or commission. - 7) Vacancies in membership occurring other than through the expiration of a term of office shall be filled by appointment by the Selectmen of a replacement for the unexpired term.
+- 1) In accordance with the 2011 Town Meeting Vote, the Heritage Commission so established shall consist of five (5) members who shall be appointed by the Board of Selectmen.
+One of the 5 Commission members shall be a member of the Board of Selectmen.
+One of the 5 Commission members may be a member of the planning board.
+The term of the Selectman member shall be determined by the governing body.
+The terms of the remaining 4 members shall be three years (RSA 673:4-a). (added 2024) - 2) Alternates: In accordance with the 2011 Town Meeting Vote, not more than 3 alternate members may be appointed.
+The term for an alternate member shall be three (3) years, the same as regular members. (added 2024) - 3) In determining each member's qualifications, the appointing authority shall take into consideration the appointee's demonstrated interest and ability to understand, appreciate and promote the purpose of the Heritage Commission (RSA 673:4-a II). - Heritage Commission terms, removal of members and filling of vacancies shall conform to RSA 673.13 and 673.12 respectively. - 5) Each newly appointed or re-appointed member shall be sworn in and take an oath of office as required by RSA 42:1. - 6) Heritage Commission members may serve on any other Danville boards or commissions, provided that such multiple membership does not result in two Heritage Commission members serving on the same board or commission. - 7) Vacancies in membership occurring other than through the expiration of a term of office shall be filled by appointment by the Selectmen of a replacement for the unexpired term.
 Heritage Commission members may vote to recommend the appointment of an existing alternate member to fill the vacancy of a regular member or may request that the Selectmen advertise for a new regular member.